benjaminhuanghuang/graphql-nodejs-react-crud/_notes/graphql-server.md

 ## QraphQL Schema / Types
 schemas specify the types for API
+The application schema defines the GraphQL operations you can send from the frontend

 ## Query
 People commonly call everything that hits your GraphQL API server a "query".